htcondor/htcondor/docs/grid-computing/grid-universe.rst

 ``stderr`` to and from the remote job execution site.
 HTCondor uses the GRAM protocol to contact the remote gatekeeper and request that a new jobmanager be started.
-The GRAM protocol is also used to when monitoring the job’s progress.
+The GRAM protocol is also used to when monitoring the job's progress.
 HTCondor detects and intelligently handles cases such as if the remote resource crashes.

 There are now two different versions of the GRAM protocol in common